 The OIG is conducting a review of the FBI's process for identifying and handling alleged deception or countermeasures in applicant and employee polygraph examinations.
 We will also evaluate the FBI's process for taking adverse personnel actions in cases where the FBI finds that an employee has used countermeasures or where an employee's polygraph examination indicates deception.

 Review of the Office of Juvenile Justice and Delinquency Prevention Title II Formula Grant Program

 The OIG is reviewing the Office of Juvenile Justice and Delinquency Prevention (OJJDP) Title II Formula Grants Program, which provides funding directly to states, territories, and the District of Columbia to help implement comprehensive state juvenile justice plans based on needs studies for delinquency prevention and intervention efforts, as well as juvenile justice system improvements.
-The objectives include assessing compliance with Juvenile Justice and Delinquency Prevention Act protections and requirements.
+The objectives include assessing compliance with certain Juvenile Justice and Delinquency Prevention Act protections and requirements.